TheCatchyName/CS203-G1/README.md

 ## Hi guys just a note<br>
-I followed a course from udemy to get to this point (i believed i sent it to the tele grp) <br>
-if not here's the link if you guys wna watch it to understand how i got to this point<br>
-[link](https://www.udemy.com/share/101Wxy3@nc9eKxC5TKjPCHvYfq_EDELAEoRGgHDyofSt_cuLW3mEZmsEwebh0z3PPorBmobO6A==/) alternatively if yall dw to buy the course yall can just use my acc to watch! but I rushed it so i don't understand every single thing<br>
-but I believe its enough for what we want to do :D<br>
+I followed a course from udemy to get to this point (i believed i sent it to the tele grp) if not here's the link if you guys wna watch it to understand how i got to this point [link](https://www.udemy.com/share/101Wxy3@nc9eKxC5TKjPCHvYfq_EDELAEoRGgHDyofSt_cuLW3mEZmsEwebh0z3PPorBmobO6A==/) alternatively if yall dw to buy the course yall can just use my acc to watch! but I rushed it so i don't understand every single thing but I believe its enough for what we want to do :D, if not we'll just pick it up along the way;)

 ## Dependencies/required tools

-⋅⋅* Node v8+ for npm
+* Node v8+ for npm
-⋅⋅* Visual Studio Code - Latest Version
+* Visual Studio Code - Latest Version
-⋅⋅* Java 8+
+* Java 8+
-⋅⋅* Eclipse - Oxygen+ - (Embedded Maven From Eclipse) (i didn't use eclipse i just use VSC for both spring and react)
+* Eclipse - Oxygen+ - (Embedded Maven From Eclipse) (i didn't use eclipse i just use VSC for both spring and react)

 ## Debugging and course tools
 [link to main page where i referenced the project from!](https://github.com/in28minutes/full-stack-with-react-and-spring-boot)